This content contains affiliate links. If you make a purchase after clicking a link on this page, we might receive a commission at no cost to you.

 The other thing to look out for is whether your brisket is taken from the lean or the fatty side of the cut.
 A full brisket has two sections (the point and the flat), and one side produces more tender, slightly more flavorful beef whereas the other produces leaner, beefier brisket.

 The lean and fat side both work really nicely with this brisket mac and cheese recipe so don’t worry about it too much if you don’t have a preference.
-For me, I prefer to use meat from the fattier end.
+For me, I prefer to use chopped brisket from the fattier end.

 Choosing Your Mac